-Downdraught benches are critical components within many industrial and manufacturing sectors.
+Downdraught benches, tables and booths are critical components within many industrial and manufacturing sectors.
 Without their presence, employee safety may be jeopardised and in a very real sense, serious injuries may occur.
-Let us take a quick look at five compelling reasons why a downdraught assembly represents a core element within many environments.
+Let us take a quick look at five compelling reasons why a downdraft assembly represents a core element within many environments.

 It is clear to see why the presence of a reliable downdraught bench is important.
 AirBench offers a range of different sizes and configurations.
 Please contact us to learn more about your options or to address any additional questions.